jy-gh/RecentFiles/README.md

 *.mov
 ```

-This ignore file will cause *fd(1)* to ignore files in the Library folder, files beginning with the '~' character (often used for temporary files), .jpg image files, and .mov movie files.
+This ignore file will cause `fd` to ignore files in the Library folder, files beginning with the '~' character (often used for temporary files), .jpg image files, and .mov movie files.
 Files matched in an ignore file will not be returned as results.

 If this file was named `my_ignore_file` and put in the $HOME directory, the following command line would allow *recent_files* to use it:

 `recent_files --ignore-file $HOME/my_ignore_file`

-## Alfred usage

-Although *recent_files* can be used from the command-line, it was initially intended to be used with the [Alfred application launcher](https://www.alfredapp.com).

-### Example usage within Alfred

-A minimal command line for an Alfred workflow would look like this:

-`/Users/j/bin/recent_files --dir $HOME --output-format json`
+Note that an empty, 0-length file is a valid ignore file.
+While this may not be useful for the *recent_files* command-line (since one could simply omit the `-i/--ignore-file` argument) this might be desirable when using the workflow.

-### JSON output
+## JSON output for Alfred

-*recent_files* uses the JSON output format defined by Alfred.
+*recent_files* produces JSON output format as specified by Alfred.
+It's unlikely to be useful when using the command-line interface, but this capability is necessary for the Recent Files workflow to function correctly.

 See [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) for more, but here's the basic structure: